Resources and Tools

-General online training modules are available from a vendor, Level Access and are available for interested parties starting December 2017.
+General online training modules are available from a vendor, Level Access and are available for interested parties.
 In addition, how to “checklist’ reference materials providing best practices for making Word, Excel, Powerpoint and PDF documents accessible are available beginning December 2017.
-Beginning in late January 2018, the Instructional Technology Design Services group will offer targeted and mandated training modules and user documentation.
+Beginning in late February 2018, the Instructional Technology Design Services group will offer targeted and mandated training modules and user documentation.

 - Canvas offers some General Accessibility Design Guidelines.

 - The National Center on Disability and Access to Education (NCDAE) has excellent suggestions on how to create accessible electronic content.

 - A detailed description of the 508 standards for web design and online educational materials.